Tax Free Pension Lump Sum Calculator Ireland

 DC pension schemes can also allow workers to withdraw a tax free lump sum from their pension fund when they turn 50.

-Tax free lump sums for Directors and Key Employees
+Pension Tax Free Lump Sums for Directors and Key Employees

 The final type of occupational pensions concern “key employees” – usually, this means directors of a company.